valencia21/valencia21.github.io/_posts/2021-05-16-adding-google-news-articles-to-a-doc-and-translating-automatically.markdown

 categories:
 ---

-As of April 2021, I have taken on a freelance project for a [*consultancy*](https://prtimes.jp/main/html/rd/p/000000002.000076032.html) that helps both Japanese corporations switch to using cage-free eggs, and cage-free egg producers in Japan increase their production capacity and acquire new customers.
+As of April 2021, I have taken on a freelance project for a [*consultancy*](https://prtimes.jp/main/html/rd/p/000000002.000076032.html) that helps both Japanese corporations switch to using cage-free eggs, and cage-free egg producers in Japan increase their production capacity/acquire new customers.

 As part of this project, I have been asked to gather any relevant industry news in Japanese, add it to a doc somewhere and roughly translate the content.